surveycto/youtube-detector/README.md

 The metadata will store two pieces of data in a space-separated list:

-1. The time in milliseconds the video was playing for.
+1. The time in seconds the video was playing for.
 2. A `1` if the video played until the end, and `0` otherwise.

-For example, if the video was played for 5,000 milliseconds (5 seconds), and did not play until the end, then the metadata will be:
+For example, if the video was played for 5.5 seconds, and did not play until the end, then the metadata will be:

-    5000 0
+    5.5 0

 You can use the plug-in-metadata() function to retrieve the metadata (it is a good idea to use it in a [*calculate_here* field](https://docs.surveycto.com/02-designing-forms/01-core-concepts/03zb.field-types-calculate.html) so it updates when needed), and the selected-at() function to retrieve each individual piece of data.
 Check out our documentation on [using expressions](https://docs.surveycto.com/02-designing-forms/01-core-concepts/09.expressions.html) to learn more.